vercel/next.js/examples/custom-server-express/README.md

 Because the Next.js server is just a node.js module you can combine it with any other part of the node.js ecosystem.
 In this case we are using express to build a custom router on top of Next.

-This example demonstrates a server that serves the component living in `pages/a.js` when the route `/b` is requested and `pages/b.js` when the route `/a` is accessed.
-This is obviously a non-standard routing strategy.
+This example demonstrates a server that serves the component living in `pages/apple.js` when the route `/a` is requested and `pages/b.js` when the route `/b` is accessed.
+The first of these two is obviously a non-standard routing strategy.
 You can see how this custom routing is being made inside `server.js`.

+Since we have a `pages/apple.js` file, Next.js would serve this file on the `/apple` route as well which would make the same component available on two different routes.
+This is why file-system routing is disabled in `next.config.js`.

 ## How to use